 Why is the “Secret” called the “Secret”?

-The Secret of the Mass was named this way because it was the prayer that the priest would pray quietly to themselves while the choir sang the Offertory aloud.
-The Secret is not prefaced by “Oremus”, like the Collect, for example, or the invitation of the priest for the people to pray with him.
+The Secret of the Mass is named this way because the priest prays it quietly to himself while the choir sings the Offertory.
+The Secret is not prefaced by “Oremus”, like the Collect, for example, which includes the invitation of the priest for the people to pray with him.

 I sincerely hope this helps you!
 If you have any ideas for improvements or notice any inconsistencies in the data, please reach out to me: firstname.lastname@example.org.